 - You might find Lóa Hlín and FM Belfast at a festival, check out The Top 10 Festivals in Iceland

-So, if you want to read an Icelandic book, you have a lot to choose from.
+So if you want to read an Icelandic book, you have a lot to choose from.
 Everything from ancient Viking Sagas to Nobel Prize winners and offensive cartoons.
 What are some of your favourite Icelandic books?
-And what books would you like to read?

 Guide to Iceland | The Story of the Leading Travel Agency of Iceland